Cancer Risk Support Dog Food Guide - Weight Maintenance, Digestibility, Vet-First Context

 Breed context matters because Boxer appear in the linked risk map, but breed relevance alone is not enough to choose a diet.

-Cancer-related food searches need weight maintenance, appetite, digestibility, and treatment context
+Cancer-related food choices need weight maintenance, appetite, digestibility, and treatment context

-Cancer-related diet searches need more caution than general recommendations.
+Cancer-related diet choices need more caution than general recommendations.
 Weight maintenance, appetite, digestibility, treatment plans, and veterinary targets come first.

 Start with the dog’s current pattern